Your optical stabilizer

 Let's start from the basics:

-In all smartphones there is a stabilizer so that we can take sharp photos.
+In every smartphone there is a stabilizer so we can take sharp photos.
 This stabilizer is either mechanical or digital.
 If it's digital, no problem.
 If it's mechanical, that's where the issues arise (this is notably the case with iPhones).

-We know that vibrations, in many areas, are very harmful.
+We know that vibrations, in many areas, are very damaging.
 Indeed, motorcycle vibrations will cause the phone's stabilizer to resonate and eventually fail.

 The consequence?
-No more photos or videos possible, which is quite annoying.
-Not to mention the cost of repairs.
+No more photos or videos possible, which is quite frustrating.
+Not to mention the cost of repair.

-Is this the case with all mounts?
+Is that the case with all mounts?
 No.

 VIBRATIONS